apierz/andykeymap/readme.md

 Tap Dance is one of QMK's cool features.
 Press a key once and it behaves normally, press it twice in rapid succession and it does something different.

 I use it for delimiters and symbols with hard to remember locations on the keymap.
 Press 'q' twice and I get a single quote.
-Press 'w' twice and I get a double quote, etc.
+Press 'w' twice and I get a double quote, etc. If I press I three times it will output a `I`.

 - q: '
 - w: "